 Designers are often intelligent overachievers who are prone to internalize their performance and success.
 This puts designers at risk for “imposter syndrome,” the name for the feeling that a person may have that they are a fraud and don’t deserve their accomplishments.
 Design culture is often a vacillation between criticism and praise, a jumble of experiences that can challenge a designer’s feelings of self-worth.

 Unlike many other professions, the nature of a designer’s work is reliant on rejection.
 In order to achieve the best possible end product, multiple phases of feedback need to be incorporated into designs.
 This can be challenging for designers who are sensitive to negative feedback.
 Although negative feedback can ultimately lead to great work, it can also chip away at a designer’s self-esteem.

 Inadequate Coping Tools

 Web designers are stressed, losing sleep and eating poorly.
 If there’s so little room for basic self-care in designer culture, there certainly isn’t time for a therapy appointment where a designer can learn helpful coping tools.
-Many designers turn to alcohol or drugs to self-medicate, the unhealthiest way to handle the stress.
+Many designers turn to alcohol or drugs to self-medicate, the unhealthiest way to handle the stress, before eventually ending up in luxe drug rehab centers.
 Ad agency and design firm culture often perpetuate this problematic behavior with happy hours and open bars.

 Ultimately, designers all want to produce the highest quality work in a way that transforms words, feelings, emotions, and ideas into visual elements.
 The stress of a deadline, the anxiety of a new client and the exhilaration of a project completion keep designers doing what they do.
 Having a career in web design will never be free from stress, but there are some work environments that provoke unhealthy amounts of negative stress that overshadows the happiness that can be found in good design work.